 What is the selection process?

 If you pass the interview stage, this will be followed by a two-day training programme to ensure you are fully prepared to deliver your sessions.
-These training sessions will take place during the week commencing 7 November 2022.
-Dates and times will be discussed and confirmed with you nearer the time.

 All correspondence regarding your application will be made via email.